tecnico-sec/Project-Overview-2022_1/README.md

 Same as the proposal, with the following differences:

-- All sections must be revised and updated;
+- Replace _Considered Technologies_ with _Used Technologies_: state what was actually used;
-- Replace _Plan_ with _Results_: state what was actually achieved, with mention of strengths and weaknesses, and justification of implementation choices.
+- Replace _Plan_ with _Results_: state what was actually achieved.
+For each requirement - R1, R2, ... - state if it was satisfied, partially satisfied, or not satisfied; with a brief justification for each one.
+Justify main implementation choices.

 ## 2.8.
 Submit code and report